I’m always puzzled by people who feel guilty for drinking coffee.

 Many people notice improved results by switching from cow’s milk to almond milk or coconut milk, but still leave room in their diet for dairy foods like grass-fed butter, fermented foods like yogurt and kefir, and organic half & half.
 The only way to know for sure is trial and error.
 Try something for a few weeks, track how you feel, track your results.
 There’s your answer.

-- I brew coffee at home every day now, as opposed to my DC days when my morning visit to Starbucks or a local coffee shop was a daily occurrence.
+- I brew coffee at home almost every day now, as opposed to my DC days when my morning visit to Starbucks or a local coffee shop was a daily occurrence.
 I realized that by going to a coffee shop, I was setting myself up for failure because I would have to rely on SO MUCH willpower to NOT get a sugary, high-carb pastry to go with my coffee.
 By staying out of the coffee shop altogether and brewing coffee at home, I am much more likely to have eggs with veggies, a protein smoothie, or protein pancakes.

 - I love the ritual of preparing coffee: grinding the beans, smelling the fresh grounds, listening to the coffee maker gurgle, picking out which mug I'll use.
 But even with all of that, I rarely finish one mug of coffee.
 The first few sips are heavenly, but then I usually get sucked into writing or responding to emails.
 Sometimes I reheat it in the microwave:)